 North Star College FAQ

-Students will work with their high school counselors and the North Star College coordinator to choose the courses that best fit their needs.
-UAF will take care of registering students for those courses.
+Students will work with the NSC school district counselor and a UAF academic advisor to choose the courses that best fit their needs.
+The staff will provide guidance during this process.

 UAF Disability Services will work with North Star College students and their parents on how to best address the accommodations in students’ IEPs or 504 plans.

 Students still remain eligible for sports at their home attendance area school as long as ASAA eligibility requirements are met.
 Core courses taken through North Star College should not affect NCAA eligibility for student athletes who plan to play in college.
 Students who plan to participate in NCAA sports should make sure their counselor is aware of that intention to ensure eligibility.

 No. UAF does not have parent-teacher conferences.
 Students may request to meet with professors during office hours.
 The program provides academic support as needed.

 Not directly.
 The North Star College coordinator and high school counselor will monitor attendance in the support course and work with students and their parents if issues arise.
 Students select varying courses and attendance will not be monitored by North Star College in any courses outside of the support course.